ICD10Source — ICD-10 & Billing Coding Resources

 In plain terms — HCC coding tells Medicare how sick your patients are.
 Sicker patients cost more to treat, so Medicare pays more for them.
 HCC coding is how that calculation happens.

 Every ICD-10-CM diagnosis code maps to one of approximately 86 HCC categories under the current CMS-HCC Model V28.
 Each HCC category carries a Risk Adjustment Factor (RAF) score that determines its payment weight.
-The higher the RAF score, the more Medicare pays for that patient.

 Key Insight: HCC coding is not just a billing function — it directly determines Medicare Advantage plan revenue.
 Accurate and complete HCC coding can mean hundreds of thousands of dollars in recovered or at-risk revenue for a health plan or provider organization.